codefellows/code-301-prework/setup_local_env.md

 ### Install Jest and Nodemon

 In Code 301, Jest is a tool that is used to check for correct answers to the daily code challenges.
-Nodemon is a tool that is used to display the output of file changes in the browser in real time.
+Nodemon is a tool that is used to restart the server when changes are made in your server code.

 In your terminal, run `npm i -g jest nodemon`.
 Run the command `jest --version` to confirm proper installation of Jest.
 Run the command `nodemon --version` to confirm proper installation of Nodemon.